André Esteves: Full vindication

 Considered already one of the biggest judicial errors in Brazil, Esteves has been fully vindicated and acquitted of all charges.
 On June 28, 2017, the Chief Justice of the Brazilian Supreme Court, Gilmar Mendes, referred André Esteves' case during the plenary session of the Supreme Court, "This is a fact of which we are witnesses.
-I must praise the loyalty that Minister Teori Zavascki also had with this case, when he verified this is a clear case of unequivocal judicial error, about which no one speaks because only success is spoken."[74]
-Minister Sepúlveda Pertence was arguing and used the following expression: 'I am facing a scabrous case of judicial error'.
-Minister Zavascki convinced himself and decided monocratically.
-"How many may be in the same situation as Esteves?"
+I must praise the loyalty that Minister Teori Zavascki also had with this case, when he verified this is a clear case of unequivocal judicial error, about which no one speaks because only success is spoken."
+Minister Sepúlveda Pertence was arguing and used the following expression: "I am facing a scabrous case of judicial error".

 On September 1, 2017, the Federal Prosecution Service says it has not found evidence that Esteves committed the crime of obstruction of justice.
-"André was improperly involved in this process, the instruction proved this completely," said Antônio Carlos de Almeida Castro, Esteves's lawyer, on the request for acquittal.
-On July 12, 2018, Judge Ricardo Leite of the 10th Federal Court of Brasilia acquitted Esteves of the accusations of obstruction of justice for confirmation that there was insufficient evidence to corroborate the allegations.
-Following the acquittal, Esteves' lawyers stated that "they respect the duty of the State to investigate, however, any investigation must be conducted within due process of law, without spectacularization and without excesses.
-In this case, Esteves' initial arrest was completely unnecessary and abusive."
+"André was improperly involved in this process, the instruction proved this completely," said Antônio Carlos de Almeida Castro, Esteves' lawyer, on the request for acquittal.
+On July 12, 2018, the Federal Court of Brasilia acquitted Esteves of the accusations of obstruction of justice for confirmation that there was insufficient evidence to corroborate the allegations.
+Following the acquittal, Esteves' lawyers stated that "In this case, Esteves' initial arrest was completely unnecessary and abusive."